Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 * [Python 3]
 * [Solr](http://lucene.apache.org/solr/) - Dependency Management
-* solrpy A convenience Python library for Solr.
+* solrpy A convenience Python library for Solr. - still used for one feature, but due to problems, mostly isolated
+* pysolr A convenience Python library for Solr. - Main library used.
 * Python Web framework - [FastAPI](https://github.com/tiangolo/fastapi) (see [Requirements.txt] in APP for complete list)
 * [MySQL](https://dev.mysql.com/downloads/)
 * [XSLT](https://lxml.de/xpathxslt.html) via LXML for coding source files and transforming them